lifinance/contracts/docs/ThorSwapFacet.md

 The ThorSwap bridge facet works by forwarding calls to the Thorchain router contract on the source chain.
 Quotes are obtained using the ThorSwap API.

 THORSwap is a multi-chain DEX aggregator built on THORChain's cross-chain liquidity protocol and the #1 interface for all THORChain services such as Savers, liquidity providing, THORNames, Synthetic Assets & THORSafe multisig wallets.
-In our belief that the future is multi-chain, THORSwap developed a secure solution to remove technical barriers for trading any assets accross chains, without relying on wrapped assets or bridges.
+In our belief that the future is multi-chain, THORSwap developed a secure solution to remove technical barriers for trading any assets across chains, without relying on wrapped assets or bridges.

 ```mermaid
 graph LR;